alexc96161/Voice-Identification-Model/README.md

 Notes:
-The best '.keras' model could not be uploaded due to the github 100MB limit.
+The current model could not be uploaded due to the github 100MB limit.
 You can generate a new best model by running VoiceReg.py
-This code was upgraded to use the latest versions of the libraries, hence the old best model
+This code was updated to use python 3.12 and assosiated libraries.
+The old best model was from multiple library/python versions ago.